 Why is “Agourolodo” more expensive than traditional olive oil?

 Agourolado is more expensive because it takes twice the weight in olives to produce it.
 For a single 500ml bottle, it takes approximately 6 kilograms of olives (about 8,000 olives!).
 It takes half this amount, or about 3 kilograms, to make the same amount of traditional olive oil.
 Good, high phenolic olive oil can cost anywhere from $50 to even up to $100 for a 500ml bottle.
-In some cases, smaller bottles can cost anywhere between $50-$90, including the world-famous Dr. Steven Gundry, who is selling a Moroccan version for $49.95 for a 250ml bottle which equates to almost $100 for a half liter!
+In some cases, smaller bottles can cost anywhere between $50-$90.
+Dr. Steven Gundry is selling a Moroccan version for $49.95 for a 250ml bottle which equates to almost $100 for a half liter!

-I have priced my Agourolado, available for purchase anywhere in the continental United States at $44.95 per 500ml bottle.
+I have priced my Agourolado, available for purchase anywhere in the continental United States at $65.95 per 750ml bottle and $47.95 for a 500ml bottle.
 Agourolado is available exclusively from Olive Grove Market here.